-Corollary 1.2.
-Assuming each coordinate of the perturbation ε has magnitude $o(n^{-1/2})$, the linear reconstruction attack (defined above) reconstructs a up to an average coordinate error of o(1).
+Corollary 28.2.
+Assuming each coordinate of the perturbation ε has magnitude $o(n^{1/2})$, the linear reconstruction attack (defined above) reconstructs a up to an average coordinate error of o(1).
 That is, the reconstruction is close to the true -1/1 values up to rounding error, for a large fraction of the coordinates.

-Stepping back, a large class of privacy attacks centers on finding noisy, but invertible linear measurements of a system.
+A large class of privacy attacks centers on this idea of finding noisy, but invertible linear measurements of a system.

-4 Randomized Response
+28.4 Randomized Response

 Now that we've discussed many ways to break privacy, we will look at some methods to promote privacy.
-We'll cover more on this in the next lecture as well.
+We will cover more on this in the next lecture, as well.